awangenh/Classic-Supervised-Classifiers-for-Semantic-Segmentation/README.md

 ## imgSeg

 With this tool you can segment a list of images, specifying the wanted classifier, feature vector, and train data.
 There are some example yml files that can be used to configure the tool.

-The next images shows an example of color texture image being segmented with several classifiers with two diferent image features.
+The images belo show an example of color-texture image segmentation employing gabor filters and several different classifiers.

+The first image shows the original image and the manually selected classes, shown as pixels selected via a paint tool.

 ![inputs](https://user-images.githubusercontent.com/8596365/58821575-c89ceb00-860b-11e9-869d-469fd4aac0b6.png)

+The second image shows the results with different classifiers.

 ![results](https://user-images.githubusercontent.com/8596365/58821615-d7839d80-860b-11e9-8804-c6ac874da926.png)

 ## precisionCal